How To Grow Northern Lights

 Harvesting Northern Lights

 Northern Lights is a fast-flowering strain, with most plants reaching maturity in six to eight weeks.
 Growers can determine the ripeness of the plants by using a microscope to observe the trichomes.
 If the trichomes are transparent, the buds are not fully ripe.
 Growers will know the plants are ready to be harvested when most of the trichomes have turned white, with some starting to turn amber.
 When harvested early, Northern Lights may produce an uplifting and cerebral high.
 When harvested early, the plant’s effects tend to be more narcotic.
-This is because THC degrades into cannabinol as the plants mature.
+This is because cannabinoids tend to degrade as the plants mature.
 Harvesting at the correct time is essential in producing a large yield of potent buds.

 Approximately one to two weeks before harvest, growers typically cease feeding the plants with nutrients and begin flushing them with distilled water.
 This may help to remove excess fertilizers from the buds and improve the quality of the final product.
 After the plants have been thoroughly flushed, they are ready to be harvested.
 The first step is to cut down the ripest colas and remove the large fan leaves.
 Then it is time to manicure the buds by trimming off the small sugar leaves around the flowers.